acses-dkte/TechNova2.0/README.md

 The final round was a **competitive coding contest on HackerRank**, where participants solved programming challenges under time constraints, similar to real-world coding competitions.

-Feel free to explore the solutions provided here as learning material.
+Feel free to explore the questions provided here as learning material.
 If you have any queries or suggestions, feel free to raise an issue or reach out to the organizers.

 ---